prettier/prettier/docs/ci.md

              commit-message: "Apply Prettier format"
    ```

-For more information see [autofix.ci](https://autofix.ci/) website.
+For more information, see [autofix.ci](https://autofix.ci/) website.